JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R2D15: Monday, April 23, 2018
+**Progress:** Live-coded for three hours in front of one of my classes at Academy of Art University.

 ## R2D14: Sunday, April 22, 2018
 **Progress:** Created a Slack for Geeks + Gamers, created all the channels, was on the phone for about 3 hours with the two other head people.
 Then I added about 25 tasks to the Trello, added and deleted a few plugins from the WordPress, and wow that all took about 5-6 hours.
 Wheeeeeeeeee